 If you love chocolate cake, why not create your homemade gluten-free chocolate cake mix?
 It is quick and easy and keeps in your pantry for up to 10 weeks!
 This easy gluten free chocolate cake mix makes light and fluffy cakes with deep chocolate flavor!

-Enjoy this cake mix for yourself, or pack it in mason jars and give it as gifts!
+Enjoy this cake mix for yourself, or pack it in mason jars and give it as a gift!
 I include a free printable recipe card so you can attach it to the jars!

 Why this cake mix is great:

 This gluten free chocolate cake mix is great because you always have a delicious cake mix on-hand.
 You can control the sweetness and the ingredients.
 Often a store-bought gluten free cake mix will contain an ingredient someone can't have, for example, corn starch.
-With this mix, you don't have to worry because you use safe flours.
+You don't have to worry with this mix because you use safe flours.

 Check out how yummy this cake mix is in the chocolate cake picture above!!"

 One last reason this gluten free chocolate cake mix recipe is so great.
 It makes a great gift for the holidays!!
-I have included a printable recipe card to attach so you can give this as a gift!
+I have attached a printable recipe card so you can give this as a gift!

 Click for the cake recipe=> *Free gluten free chocolate cake recipe.*